SysManSquad/sysmansquadblogdev/content/posts/2020-01-13-wvd-creation-and-management/index.md

   1. Navigate to the Master-VMs resource group we created earlier
   2. Create a new resource by selecting the Add button
-  3. Search for Microsoft Windows 10 + Office 365 ProPlus (you do the + Office 365 ProPlus because the non-office version isn't the latest release of windows) and make sure you're selecting the latest version&nbsp;
+  3. Search for Microsoft Windows 10 + Office 365 ProPlus (you do the + Office 365 ProPlus because the non-office version isn't the latest release of windows) and make sure you're selecting the latest version
   4. Click Create![](GetImage.png)
   5. For Virtual Machine name change it to whatever your preference in my case i'll be calling it AutoCAD after the program that I'll be installing
   6. You can leave the Size default I typically select B2Ms as I like to penny pinch (Please note this server won't cost you anything other than the storage of the drive when we are done with it)